Ezekiel 28 – Against Satan, King of Tyre

 e.
 I cast you to the ground, I laid you before kings: Satan’s fall would be public and dramatic.
 As all the world would note Tyre’s fall, so all the world would note the fall of the king of Tyre, Satan himself.
 God’s judgment will come upon Satan in the sight of all.

 f.
 You defiled your sanctuaries by the multitude of your iniquities, by the iniquity of your trading: The focus on winning profit corrupted and eventually ruined ancient Tyre.
 The focus on winning glory and honor corrupted and will ruin Satan.

 i.
 “Tyre boasted numerous sanctuaries, and the temples of Tyre were the reason it was called the Holy Island by the ancients.
 These temples were profaned because the king’s sin was the occasion for their destruction.”
 (Feinberg)

 g.
 You have become a horror: Much like the reaction of the nations in Isaiah 14:16-17, Ezekiel records that the nations will be horrified at the judgment that will come upon Satan.
-They will be horrified because it will mean to them that they also will be judged, and they will be horrified considering how greatly Satan had deceived them, leading to their own damnation.
+They will be horrified because it will mean to them that they also will be judged, and they will be horrified when they consider how greatly Satan has deceived them, leading to their own damnation.

 C. The prophecy against Sidon.

 1. (20-23) God glorified through His judgment on Sidon.

 Then the word of the LORD came to me, saying, “Son of man, set your face toward Sidon, and prophesy against her, and say, ‘Thus says the Lord GOD: